fulopdenes/mern-stack/README.md

 ## Description

-This is a web-based software where employee and equipments parameters easily can be recorded.
+This is a web-based software where employee and equipments parameters easily can be recorded:
-Structure:
 * Server requests and paramateres are handled by Express.js;
 * Database services is provided by Mongo DB;
 * UI design is provided by React Libraries, MUI Components and JavaScript codes;